Wading through the Whey Protein

-6. I wanted special processing to protect potency When researching whey protein choices, one of the biggest factors for me became the potency of the end product.
+7. I wanted nutritionally potent whey.
+When researching whey protein choices, one of the biggest factors for me became the potency of the end product.
 It really doesn't matter how good the ingredients are if they are processed at such high heat or in such a manner as to deplete nutrients, change natural structure or isolate nutrients from a synergistic natural whole.
 One of many reasons I chose Mt.
 Capra.
 They have a specialized refractive window technology which is the most gentle process for concentrate and dry the whey protein.
 Refractive window drying uses infra-red light rather than extreme heat to remove water from the whey.

 Some of the companies I read about ....
 This is definitely a partial list.
 I read about so many that I couldn't remember them all but do remember Naked Whey, Well Wisdom Vital Whey, Tera's Whey, Promix, Blue Bonnet Whey Isolate, Grazing Goat, Schinoussa Probiotic Whey, Protein17, NorCal Organic, Orgain, Reservage, Jarrow, Raw Organic Whey, Bulletproof Whey and every whey product offered at the local Walmart store.
 While many of these whey products met a lot of my criteria (not the ones at Walmart, though), I finally settled on Mt.
 Capra goat whey because it met all my criteria.
 I have partnered with MT.
 CAPRA to make these products available to you.
 They also use a very unique processing system that seems a lot less apt to destroy nutrients in the drying part of creating whey.